 To make sponges:

-- Divide the cake batter between the cake tins and bake for about 35 minutes, or until toothpick inserted in the middle of each cake comes out clean.
-Leave the cakes to cool in the tins for about 10 minutes, before removing them from tins and transferring into a cooling rack to cool completely.
+- Divide the batter between the cake tins and bake for 25-30 minutes, until the skewer inserted in the middle comes out clean.
+Remove from the oven and allow to cool in the tins for 10 minutes, then transfer to a cooling rack to cool completely.